Even Spock needs feelings

 This week’s science is from a 90s study by neuroscientist, Antonio Damasio (click here for his own take on this whole emotions make better decisions thing) - it may be retro, but still super interesting.

 He studied people without amygdalas (the emotion-generation part of the brain), and found that they were unable to make decisions.
-They could see logically what they should do, but found it very tough to make even a simple decision, like what to have for lunch.
+They could see logically what they should do, but found it stressful to make even a simple decision, such as what to have for lunch.